Mouly19/Physics-Expert-Chatbot/README.md

 ## 🎯 Use Cases

 * Conceptual understanding of physics topics.
-* Academic revision and learning
+* Academic revision and learning.
 * AI-assisted teaching tools
 * Educational and research-based projects